Scroll to the bottom for farmer suicide hotline and mental health resources

 Farmer Suicide Rates

-According to the research by the University of Iowa, farmers are almost five times likely to kill themselves than people working in other occupations.
-The average occupational suicide rate of all classified occupations is only 0.16 per 100,000 individuals compared to the farmer suicide rate of 0.59 per 100,000 individuals.
+According to research by the University of Iowa, farmers are almost five times more likely to kill themselves than people working in other occupations.
+The average occupational suicide rate of all classified occupations is only 0.16 per 100,000 individuals compared to the farmer’s suicide rate of 0.59 per 100,000 individuals.
 In fact, a farmer is twice as likely to commit suicide than a war veteran.

 Experts suggest that the changing climate, high agricultural tariffs, increasing debts, and isolation are the root cause of the problem.
 When you speak to a farmer, they will tell you that they’re losing income, piling debts, and no one listens to them.